ivanamihalek/struct/README.md

 > pymol 1d0nA.pdb 2d8bA.to_1d0nA.*.pdb
 ```
 If you do not use pymol, you can view these files in your
-favorite molecular viewer by finding them under open->file menu .
+favorite molecular viewer by finding them under open->file menu.

 ## Making a db file
-A db file is a file containing directions and cetnerpoints for
+A db file is a file containing directions and center points for
    each tentative, heuristically determined, element of secondary
    structure; it is used for fast searching though a large set
    of structures, such as PDB itself.